urvashirau/ngVLA-RFI-impact-simulator/README.md

 due to RFI decorrelation.
 A data loss fraction is estimated based on the RFI filling factor (across baselines, time and frequency) when it is viewed at the channel widths and integration timesteps appropriate to each RFI mitigation solution option.
-This calculation includes calculations of fractions of baselines over which RFI is correlated, decorrelated or uncorrelated.
+This calculation includes fractions of baselines over which RFI is correlated, decorrelated or uncorrelated.
-For each processing stage, data rates at which the algorithms must operate are also calculated.

 For a given set of RFI characteristics, one can estimate the fractional data loss across frequency, assuming only post-processing RFI identification and flagging.